-"What causes daytime sleepiness in athletes?
+"What causes daytime sleepiness in athletes?"

 I'm a 26 year old male runner and get SO tired during the day.
 Why does this keep happening?

 Another cause that would be more common in someone in your age group would include too little sleep at night (an obvious cause that is not addressed as often as it should be), with 8 hours of sleep being about average for most people.
 Also, poor sleep hygiene can cause your sleep to be less effective, and leave you lying awake or awakening at night and thus making you not feel rested during the day.
 There are less common causes of daytime sleepiness as well, such as medication side effects, narcolepsy, and motor disorders such as restless leg syndrome (periodic limb movement disorder).
 Please speak with your primary care doctor about your complaints and any other associated symptoms to maximize your well being.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.